Jennifer L. Trilk, Ph.D.

 Role: EIMG® Chief Medical Officer

-Dr. Tilkemeier is the Chair of Medicine at the Greenville Health System and a Professor at the University of South Carolina School of Medicine Greenville and the Clemson University School of Health Research.
-He joined the Greenville Health System in 2015 after 25 years as a cardiologist and administrative leader in the Brown University program.
+Dr. Tilkemeier is the Chair of Medicine at Prisma Health and a Professor at the University of South Carolina School of Medicine Greenville and the Clemson University School of Health Research.
+He joined Prisma Health in 2015 after 25 years as a cardiologist and administrative leader in the Brown University program.
 He has numerous publications in the areas of exercise and behavioral change and is a strong supporter of the Exercise is Medicine concept, development, and implementation.
 He serves an EIMG® Advisory Board member and can provide valuable input regarding the importance and role of physician champions in all phases and aspects of EIMG® implementation.

 Saria Saccocio, MD